bell-boy/bell-boy.github.io/_posts/2024-08-16-EUF-technical-report.md

 ## Model

-I use a model very similar in archecture to AlexNet.I adjusted in the nubmer channels that had to pass through the model, and some filter sizing.
+I use a model very similar in archecture to AlexNet.
+I adjusted in the nubmer channels that had to pass through the model, and some filter sizing.
 I also make the model *Multi-Head*.
 Meaning for each parameter in the output vector, a seperate set of MLP layers is set to extract different information from the shared layers without interfering with each other.

 [image]

 I find that single head training doesn't work very well.
-The model has to struggle to maintain performane on all of the tasks.
-The classification head is trained seperately from the others.
+The model has to struggle to maintain performance on all of the tasks.
+The classification head is trained seperately from those that describe the conditional distribution.

 ## Training